NUCLEAR ENGINEERING SCHOOLS, DEGREES AND CAREERS

 By Sarah Stevenson

-Nuclear engineers use their expertise in math, physics and engineering as well as their knowledge of social and environmental issues to tackle the safe, effective design of a number of processes and systems, including nuclear plants for energy generation, nuclear power sources for military or space vehicles, systems for disposal of radioactive waste, and equipment used in nuclear medicine.
+Nuclear engineers use their expertise in math, physics, and engineering as well as their knowledge of social and environmental issues.
+They tackle the safe, effective design of a number of processes and systems, including nuclear plants for energy generation, nuclear power sources for military or space vehicles, systems for disposal of radioactive waste, and equipment used in nuclear medicine.

 Employment opportunities for nuclear engineers run the gamut from jobs for those with advanced degrees and lots of experience, such as management or teaching, to entry-level work as technologists or support staff.
 Nuclear engineering professionals are invaluable in a number of industries, including the following: